PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 * Select one or more lines, then press Shift+Enter or right-click and select **Run Selection/Line in Python Terminal**.
 This command is convenient for testing just a part of a file.

 * From the Command Palette (Ctrl+Shift+P), select the **Python: Start REPL** command to open a REPL terminal for the currently selected Python interpreter.
-In the REPL, you can then enter and run lines of code one at a time
+In the REPL, you can then enter and run lines of code one at a time.

 ### Configure and run the debugger

 Let's now try debugging our simple Hello World program.

 First, set a breakpoint on line 2 of `hello.py` by placing the cursor on the print call and pressing F9.
-Alternately, just click in the editor's left gutter, next to the line numbers.
+Alternatively, just click in the editor's left gutter, next to the line numbers.
 When you set a breakpoint, a red circle appears in the gutter.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS18.PNG)